Faculty support services

 Led by an experienced WLC facilitator, each workshop can run between 60 to 90 minutes in length and involves active learning through group activities.
 Workshops include:

-1. Strategies for Generating Ideas and Expanding Research Investigations
+1. Strategies for Generating Ideas, Expanding Research Investigations

-2. The Annotated Bibliography - using it to support research and writing
+2. The Annotated Bibliography - using it to support research, writing, and studio practice

 4. Articulating Studio Practice